Parent Survey 2024

 My child enjoys going to school

-Children who are happy in school, learn more and achieve.
-Over the last year we have focussed on the MHWB needs of our children by developing relationships with CAMHS and providing all classes and many children with targeted interventions.
-We have retrained all staff in ‘The Rest Easy’ method and ensured it is used consistently across the school and we have been led by pupil voice when choosing new extra-curricular activities and school improvement ideas such as playground equipment.
-We have also looked at improving our curriculum so that all children are more engaged and enjoy learning.
+We know that a high-quality, engaging curriculum teamed with a welcoming, enriching environment promotes enjoyment of school.
+We are always looking at ways to strengthen and further improve our curriculum so that all children are more engaged and enjoy learning.
 We work carefully to ensure our children are heard and celebrated.
-On occasion, situations arise where children or families may not feel this is the case and we strive to improve this by ensuring our policies (such as behaviour and anti-bullying ) are reflected throughout our school and are being adhered to so that all children are happy and having a positive experience.
+On occasion, situations arise where children or families may not feel this is the case and we strive to improve this by ensuring our policies (such as behaviour and anti-bullying) are reflected throughout our school and are being adhered to so that all children are happy and having a positive experience.

 My child is safe in school